March 28, 2020

 ASHA continues advocating for Congress and the Centers for Medicare & Medicaid Services to obtain expanded coverage of telepractice services for Medicare.
 To date, ASHA’s advocacy has resulted in broader flexibility for Medicare Advantage plans to expand coverage.

 ASHA will continue to provide updates as developments warrant.
-Information on confirmed changes of health plan coverage for Medicaid and private health plans may be found on ASHA’s web page for telepractice resources during the COVID-19 pandemic.
+Information on confirmed changes of health plan coverage for Medicaid and private health plans may be found on ASHA’s web page for coverage of telepractice services provided by audiologists and SLPs.

 For general ASHA resources for members related to COVID-19, visit ASHA’s website for the latest updates and resources.